 Among the commonly listed New Year’s resolutions are health-related and interestingly, according to a 2015 statistical report, about 60% of the Australian population who have set NY resolutions, whatever they may be, failed in their endeavour.
 There could be several reasons underlying such failures and while there are no hard and fast rules to accomplish yearly plans, there certainly are general guidelines that will help you overcome setbacks.
 Learn a few of them as you read on, especially where fitness topics are concerned.

 Over and over again, the advice to be realistic has been repeated and re-whispered to the ears of those who plan on anything, including on Getting in shape.
 Certainly, this piece of advice is worth re-echoing because of its relatively heavy impact on expectation setting during the planning of your NY resolutions.
 For instance, expecting to shed off fats is good, but to expect that your body just shifts from 120 kilograms to 60 within 3 months is another story.
 This puts unnecessary stress on you and may even jeopardise your health.
 Worse, you end up quitting.
+Or you can join a group training to keep your motivation up.

 Set Measures and Set Deadlines